 Consider Identity Theft Protection

 Even if you take measures to prevent identity theft, it can happen again.
 Identity theft protection can serve as insurance against future incidents.
-When combined with measures to monitor your credit report and bank account, this type of protection can offer peace of mind as you provide your information when applying for loans and changing employers.
+When combined with credit monitoring, this type of protection can offer peace of mind as you provide your information when applying for loans and changing employers.